joaquinariasgomez/Exploration-game/README.md

 You can find my current versions of this game in /Unity projects

 Executable is generated from stable version (sequential version).
-I am working on a parallel version, which is inside /Unity projects folder, but it's currently unstable.
+I am working on a parallel version, which is inside /Unity projects folder, however it's currently unstable.

 -------------------------------------------------------------------------------------------------------------------------------------------------